Drag13/react-learning-course-short/PROGRAM.md

-# Free React For Beginners Course by Itera - Short
+# React For Beginners - free course by Itera

 ## 0 Lecture: What is React